bas-rustenburg/ace-presentation/ace.rst

 Computational approaches offer a cheap solution
 -----------------------------------------------

-* They benefit from Moore's law, with increased computational efficiency each year
+* They benefit from Moore's law, with *increased computational efficiency each year*

-* Allows for a *fail fast, fail cheaply* methodology for designing drugs
-    * Drugs that do not bind the intended target can fail earlier, without a huge R&D investment

-* Ability to study hypothetical small molecules
+* Ability to study *hypothetical small molecules*

+* Allow for *faster* and *cheaper* generation of drug candidates

+  * More leads to follow in the later stage, reducing failure rate.

 .. note::
+  Give us more chances to hit our target.

+  Maybe some leads will be toxic, of have ADME issues

   For instance,
   * compounds that have not been synthesized.
   * when protein is expensive.